top of page

 Mask 2: The Avocado & Banana Mask

-Best for: Dried, dehydrated, flaky skin that lacks elasticity and "bounciness"
+Best for: Dried, dehydrated, flaky skin that lacks elasticity and "bounciness."

 Recipe:

 • 2 Tbsp.
-Ripe Avocado: Rich in omega fatty acids and oleic acid, which acts like the skin's natural lipids to deeply nourish and reinforce the barrier.
+Ripe Avocado: Rich in omega fatty acids and oleic acids, which acts like the skin's natural lipids to deeply nourish and reinforce the barrier.
 Packed with vitamins E (antioxidant) and C.

 • 1 Tbsp.
 Ripe Banana: A fantastic source of hydrating compounds.
 It's mild and helps soften and plump the skin.